haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   Nicknames are 16-bit dynamically assigned quantities that act as abbreviations for RBridges' IS-IS IDs to achieve a more compact encoding and can be used to specify potentially different trees with the same root.
 This assignment allows specifying up to 2\*\*16 RBridges; However, the value **0x0000** is reserved to indicate that a nickname is not specified, the value **0xFFC0 through 0xFFFE** are reserved for future specification, and the value **0xFFFE** are permanently reserved.
 RBridges piggyback a nickname acquisition protocol on the link state protocol to acquire one or more nicknames unique within the campus.

 #### 3.7.1.
 Egress RBridge Nickname
+  There are two cases for the contents of the egress RBridge nickname field, depending on the M bit.
+The nickname is filled in **by the ingress RBridge for TRILL Data frames** and **by the source RBridge for TRILL ESADI frames**.
+  * For known unicast TRILL Data frames, M == 0 and the egress RBridge nickname field specifies the egress RBridge; that is, it specifies the RBridge that needs to remove the TRILL encapsulation and forward the native frame.
+Once the egress nickname field is set, it must not be changed by any subsequent transit RBridge.
+  * For multi-destination TRILL Data frames and for TRILL ESADI frames, M == 1.
+The egress RBridge nickname field contains a nickname specifying the distribution tree selected to be used to forward the frame.
+This root nickname must not be changed by transit RBridge.

 #### 3.7.2.
 Ingress RBridge Nickname
+  The ingress RBridge nickname is set to a nickname of the ingress RBridge for TRILL Data frames and to a nickname of the source RBridge for TRILL ESADI frames.
+If the RBridge setting the ingress nickname has multiple nicknames, it should use the same nickname in the ingress field whenever it encapsulates a frame with any particular Inner.MacSA and Inner.VLAN value.
+Thsi simplifies end node learning.

 #### 3.7.3.
 RBridge Nickname Selection
+  The nickname selection protocols is piggybacked on TRILL IS-IS as follows:
+  * The nickname or nicknames beding used by an RBridge are carried in an IS-IS TLV (type-length-value data element) along with a priority of use value [RFC6326].
+Each RBridge chooses it own nickname or nicknames.
+  * Nickname values may be configured.
+An RBridge that has been configured with one or more nickname values will has priority for those nickname values over all RBridges with non-configured nicknames.
+  * The nickname value 0x0000 and the value from 0xFFC0 through 0xFFFF are reserved and must not be selected by or configued for an RBridge.
+The value 0x0000 is used to indicate that a nickname is not known.
+  * The priority of use field reported with a nickname is an unsgined 8-bit value, where was significant bit 0x80 indicate that the nickname value was configured.
+The bottom 7 bits have the default value 0x40, but may be configured to be some other value.
+Additionally, an RBridge may increase its priority after holding a nickname for some amount of time.
+However, the most significant bit of the priority must not be set unless the nickname value was configured.
+  *

 ### 3.8 TRILL Header Options

 ## 4. Other RBridge Design Details